yukchit/assignment/README.md

 ### Description

-- This Reward Calculator assumes the yield farming is auto-compounding once a day.
+- This Reward Calculator assumes the frequency of yield farming is auto-compounding once a week.
-- It assumes the initial investment is $1000.
+- It assumes the initial investment is US$10,000 .
+- It assumes the total gas fee for each compounding is US$1.1 .
-- It calculates the rewards of both normal staking investment and yield farming with auto-compounding once a day.
+- It calculates the rewards of both normal staking investment and yield farming with auto-compounding once a week.
 - It would exit if user enter non-number or number that is smaller than 1.

 ---